-As we have done for many years, this year Open Awards will supporting the Keith Fletcher Access to HE Memorial Prizes for learners on courses during last academic year.
+As we have done for many years, this year Open Awards will be supporting the Keith Fletcher Access to HE Memorial Prizes for learners on courses during the last academic year.
+We were extremely honoured and very proud to have one of our learners from Bury College win the award for achievement last year (19-20) Read all about it here.